 A gentle climb from either end, the trail reaches a peak of around 620m above sea level, and is hard packed gravel which makes for an easy ride.

 Today there is an almost constant stream of cyclers exploring Otago, be it bite sized day chunks or a leisurely 3-5 day adventure from Middlemarch to Clyde or Clyde to Middlemarch.
-Which ever way you choose it’s a superb roadie, albeit a two wheel pedal powered roadie.
-And the only things to impact your choice of take off point is where do you want to end up - Queenstown or Dunedin?
-And do you want to cruise with the prevailing wind helping to push you along a bit?
-(If this is the case then ride from Clyde to Middlemarch - for that little bit of extra assistance.)
+Whichever way you choose, it’s a superb roadie, albeit a two-wheel pedal powered roadie.
+And the only things to impact your choice of take-off point is where do you want to end up - Queenstown or Dunedin?
+(And do you want to cruise with the prevailing wind helping to push you along a bit?
+If this is the case then ride from Clyde to Middlemarch - for that little bit of extra assistance.)

 You can embark on the trail and be completely self sufficient, or you can work with one of the skilled cycle trail planning companies who will do as much or as little of the planning and organisation as you choose.
 So before you start check out She Bikes He Bikes, Bike It Now, Cycle Surgeries, Trail Journeys, Off the Rails, Big Sky Adventures, Altitude Bikes, Adventure South NZ or Luxury Rail Trail Tours as there’s a plan for every taste and budget.
 However if you do like to be a little in the know, then we have an itinerary that should see you right.

-Another pretty important consideration is that given there are big distances to cover and that Otago is relatively far from major centres, it’s important to ensure that you pre-book meals in some of the towns and for some of the accomodation options.
-We’ll try to let you know where you need to do this, but it’s worthwhile checking with your evenings hosts when you book in advance.
+Another pretty important consideration is that given there are big distances to cover and that Otago is relatively far from major centres, it’s important to ensure that you pre-book meals in some of the towns and for some of the accommodation options.
+We’ll try to let you know where you need to do this, but it’s worthwhile checking with your evenings' hosts when you book in advance.
 And that brings us to the next thing point - please do book your cycle trail adventure in advance as there are a limited number of accommodation establishments, and we’d hate for you to miss out.

 We chose to fly into Queenstown, transfer to Clyde and ride with the wind, but Clyde is such a glorious wee town it’s worthwhile making your first night on the trail in Clyde.